yuuIind/command-based-text-editor/README.md

 3- insert n text:
 Inserts a new line to position n.
-# of lines > n : place it between n-1'th and n'th lines.
+Number of lines > n : place it between n-1'th and n'th lines.
-# of lines < n : fill the gap with blank lines.
+Number of lines < n : fill the gap with blank lines.

 4- delete n:
 Deletes the n'th line.